mannyistyping/platformatic/docs/getting-started/quick-start-guide.md

 Platformatic supports macOS, Linux and Windows ([WSL](https://docs.microsoft.com/windows/wsl/) recommended).

-To follow along with this guide you'll need to have these things installed:
+To follow along with this guide you will need to have these things installed:

 - [Node.js](https://nodejs.org/) >= v16.17.0 or >= v18.8.0
 - [npm](https://docs.npmjs.com/cli/) v7 or later